No products in the cart.

 Finding the right sewing machine is a lot like finding the right car – you may need to test drive a few different brands to discover what fits your style of sewing the best.
 I wrote a blog post about different sewing machines based on budget and features.
 I personally prefer Bernina, however if you were to talk to a Janome owner or a Juki lover, you would hear very different things.

 If you have the time, I would suggest seeking out a few different machine brand dealers and trying out some different brands.
-Also, be up front with the salespeople about about your budget, how much you will use the machine, and the bells and whistles you need as well as the ones out can do without (e.g. I LOVE my automatic thread cutter, but I could definitely do without the 200 different embroidery stitches that came standard with my make and model).
+Also, be up front with the salespeople about your budget, how much you will use the machine, and the bells and whistles you need as well as the ones you can do without (e.g. I LOVE my automatic thread cutter, but I could definitely do without the 200 different embroidery stitches that came standard with my make and model).

 Take your time looking.
 My guess is that it will probably become one of your best friends.

 Oh!
 Also, don’t forget to have your machine serviced every other year.
 If you want your new BFF to continue loving you back, it will need a good cleaning and oiling every 12-18 months depending on how often you use it.
 You can usually do this through the sewing machine dealer or a local sewing machine mechanic (oh yes, they exist.).
 Check out this post on sewing machine maintenance for more info.

 What hand quilting supplies do you use and do you have a video tutorial?